ragaeeb/tafrigh/README.md

 ## Acknowledgements

 This project was inspired by the Python-based [Tafrigh project](https://github.com/ieasybooks/tafrigh), with additional improvements for audio chunking, noise reduction, and concurrency management.

+Also check out [tafrigh-cli](https://github.com/ragaeeb/tafrigh-cli), for a CLI version of this library.